pemo11/xkompendium/XProgrammingGuide.md

 2. We use our own conventions

 I think we can all (hopefully) agree that using the good old _Hungaring notation_ is not something that fits for being in the 21st century.

+## The impact of Roslyn

+You may have read this at several occasions.
+X# sits on top of Roslyn (so to speak) or is based on Roslyn or depends on Roslyn.

+Roslyn is just one of these Microsoft "codewords" that the company used extensively in the 80ties and 90ties - like jackets with rolled up sleeves (for example the one that Michael Jackson wore in the famous Thriller video).

+The official name is *.NET Compiler platform*.

+## Data types

+Since X# is based on the CLR (_Common Language Runtime_) of the underlying .NET runtime it has to use the same datatypes.
+But they do not have to hame the same names of couse.